 Many a thirsty traveler has undoubtedly emerged from a winding, redwood-shaded drive up Highway 116 to cross the Russian River and arrive in downtown Guerneville, only to wonder, “So, where are all the Russian River Valley wineries?”

-That changed with the recent opening of the Bank Club Wine Collective (16290 Main St., Guerneville, 707-604-6938), located in the remodeled interior of the 1921 Bank of Guerneville building.
+That changed with the opening of the tasting room for Inizi Wines (16290 Main St., Guerneville, 707-604-6938).
+Co-founded by A.J. and Jen Filipelli with John and Kirsti Harley, Inizi (which means "beginnings" in Italian) produces an eclectic mix of Italian and regional French styles: a Sangiovese blend, a rare Tocai Friulano (an Italian white grape), and the very rare, typically deeply hued but food-friendly red varietal Charbono.
+The tasting room is located in the remodeled interior of the 1921 Bank of Guerneville building.
 Now called the Guerneville Bank Club, the building was designed in classic, solid style by a renowned architect of the day.
-The building and tasting room borrow their names from an old bar once located across Main Street, the “Bank Club.”
+The building takes its name from an old bar once located across Main Street, the “Bank Club.”

 While on the main drag, you can also taste wine at the retro, foodie-friendly Big Bottom Market (16228 Main St., Guerneville, 707-604-7295), and at restaurants like the contemporary bistro boon eat + drink (16248 Main St., Guerneville, 707-869-0780).

 Just outside of town, two more wine tasting opportunities reflect Guerneville’s eclectic mix of mainstream tourism and alternative paths: American’s favorite sparkling wine producer, Korbel Champagne Cellars, and little Biodynamic and family-owned Porter-Bass Winery.